-I received my BA in Biology from Skidmore College in 1999 and worked as a conservation biologist specializing in butterflies and habitat protection for The New York State Department of Environmental Conservation, The Nature Conservancy, and the University of Colorado, Boulder.
-I went on to work as an educator and ecotourism guide in Central America and Fiji with Blue Academy, a company I co-founded, while also teaching at Monte del Sol, a charter school in Santa Fe, NM.
+I received my BA in Biology from Skidmore College in 1999 and worked as a conservation biologist specializing in butterflies and habitat protection for The New York State Department of Environmental Conservation and The Nature Conservancy.
+I went on to work as an educator and ecotourism guide in Central America and Fiji with Blue Academy, a company I co-founded, while also teaching at Monte del Sol in Santa Fe, NM.

-In 2014 I graduated from the Ventura County Leadership Academy (VCLA).
-A county-centered leadership development program focused on critical issues in the region related to education, public safety, economic development, health care, agriculture, the environment, transportation, as well as state and local government.
-In June 2014 I was appointed to the VCLA Steering Committee and Curriculum Subcommittee.
-In that same month I was also appointed by the Ventura City Council to serve on the Board of Commissioners for the Housing Authority of the City of Ventura.
+From 2013 to 2016 I was a visiting faculty member of the Department of Policy Studies at California Lutheran University.
+I taught classes in the Master in Public Policy and Administration (MPPA) program.
+In 2014 I graduated from the Ventura County Leadership Academy (VCLA), a county-centered leadership development program focused on critical issues in the region related to education, public safety, economic development, healthcare, agriculture, the environment, transportation, as well as state and local government.
+In June 2014 I was appointed by the Ventura City Council to serve on the Board of Commissioners for the Housing Authority of the City of Ventura.
 The City’s Housing Authority is dedicated to providing and maintaining affordable housing for city residents.

 My wife Chandra Russo and I both joined the faculty at Colgate University in 2016.
-I am currently the Burke Endowed Chair in Regional Studies and a Visiting Assistant Professor in Environmental Studies.
+I was the Burke Endowed Chair in Regional Studies (2016-2017) and am currently an Assistant Professor in Environmental Studies.

-When I am not working I enjoy fly fishing, hiking & backpacking, SCUBA diving, birding, (re)learning to surf, and being outdoors in general.
+When I am not working, I enjoy fly fishing, hiking & backpacking, SCUBA diving, birding, and being outdoors and near water in general.